zdravkov/kendo-docs/api/mobile/pane.md

 ##### url `String`

-The id or url of the view.
+The id or URL of the view.

 ##### transition `String`